cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 ## Dependencies

-Sometimes it might be very handy execute some tasks only after successful execution of other tasks.
-For such cases it's possible specify for a task names of other tasks it depends on with `depends_on` keyword:
+Sometimes it might be very handy to execute some tasks only after successful execution of other tasks.
+For such cases it is possible to specify task names that a particular task depends.
+Use `depends_on` keyword to define dependencies:

 ```yaml
 lint_task: